 The county auditor office maintains local voter rolls.
 To remove someone from a voter roll, contact the your county auditor.

 For online voter registration, an Iowa driver's license or non-operator's ID is required.
+More information on online registration.

 An ID is not required for mail-in registration, but you are asked to provide one of the following ID numbers: